10 Week Intermediate Throwing Course (Level 2)

 Course Dates:

-Tuesday 27th January 2026 - Tuesday 7th April 2026 | 6-9pm
+Tuesday 28th April 2026 - Tuesday 7th July 2026 | 6-9pm

 Our 10 week Level 2 Throwing Course is designed for those who have completed our 5 Week Throwing (beginners’) course (or have equivalent experience) and are confident centring and throwing simple forms.